 As a doctor, you have a moral, ethical, and most likely legal obligation to clearly explain to the public that LED electromagnetic radiation is toxic, hazardous, and discriminatory for people with epilepsy, and that these LED devices are causing seizures and violating basic human rights.
-We request that you prominently notify the public that LED light beams trigger epileptic seizures, and that you notify the Epilepsy Foundation that they must publish this information on their website.
+We request that you prominently notify the public that LED light beams trigger epileptic seizures.